-where the constant depends on the chemical composition of the accreting material.
-The above equation implies that $K$ in some sense is a measure of the specific entropy of the accreting matter.
-Hence ${\dot {\Xi}}$ may be interpreted as the measure of the total inward entropy flux associated with the accreting material and thus we label ${\dot {\Xi}}$ to be the entropy accretion rate.
-It is worth mentioning here that the concept of the entropy accretion rate was first introduced in \cite{az81,blaes87} for accretion under the influence of the Paczy\'nski \& Wiita \cite{pw80} pseudo-Schwarzschild Newtonian like black hole potential. ${\dot \Xi}$ is thus conserved for the shock free polytropic accretion and increases discontinuously at the shock (if forms).
-Since ${\cal E}$ and ${\dot {\Xi}}$ remains conserved along a streamline, the spatial derivative (since we are dealing the stionary flow) of ${\cal E}$ globally for shocked flow as well as the shock free flow and of ${\dot {\Xi}}$ globally vanishes only for shock free flow.
-However, even if the shock forms, the spatial derivative of ${\dot {\Xi}}$ valishes locally, and hence $d{\dot {\Xi}}/dr=0$ holds separately for the pre and the post shock flow, where the pre and the post shock flow implies the transonic accretion solution passing through the outermost and the innermost saddle type critical points, respectively.
+Our earlier expression for the entropy per particle $\sigma$ implies that $K$ is a measure of the specific entropy of the accreting matter. ${\dot {\Xi}}$ may be interpreted as the measure of the total inward entropy flux associated with the accreting material and thus we label ${\dot {\Xi}}$ to be the entropy accretion rate.
+It is worth mentioning that the concept of the entropy accretion rate was first introduced in \cite{az81} and later used by \cite{blaes87} for accretion under the influence of the Paczy\'nski \& Wiita \cite{pw80} pseudo-Schwarzschild black hole potential. ${\dot \Xi}$ is conserved for the shock free polytropic accretion and increases discontinuously at the shock (if present). ${\cal E}$ and ${\dot {\Xi}}$ remain conserved along a streamline.
+The spatial derivative (since we are dealing the stationary flow) of ${\cal E}$ and that of ${\dot {\Xi}}$ globally vanishes for shock free flow.
+However, even if the shock forms, the spatial derivative of ${\dot {\Xi}}$ vanishes locally, and hence $d{\dot {\Xi}}/dr=0$ holds separately for the pre and the post shock flow, where the pre and the post shock flow implies the transonic accretion solution passing through the outermost and the innermost saddle type critical points, respectively.
 This point will further be clarified in the subsequent sections.

-The relationship between the space gradient of sound speed and that of the advective velocity can now be established by differentiating eq. \eqref{eq13}
+The relationship between the space gradient of sound speed and that of the advective velocity can now be established by differentiating Eq. \eqref{eq13}

 Differentiation of eq.~\eqref{eq11} provides another relationship between $dc_s/dr$ and $du/dr$.
-We substitute $dc_s/dr$ as obtained in eq.~\eqref{eq14} into that relationship and finally obtain
+We substitute $dc_s/dr$ as obtained in Eq.~\eqref{eq14} into that relationship and finally obtain